reidlai/cloudedge-template/.opencode/command/speckit.specify.md

            | Custom | Provide your own answer | [Explain how to provide custom input] |

            **Your choice**: _[Wait for user response]_
     ```

-        4. **CRITICAL - Table Formatting**: Ensure markdown tables are properly formatted:
+**CRITICAL - **CRITICAL - Table Formatting**: Ensure markdown tables are properly formatted:
            - Use consistent spacing with pipes aligned
            - Each cell should have spaces around content: `| Content |` not `|Content|`
            - Header separator must have at least 3 dashes: `|--------|`
            - Test that the table renders correctly in markdown preview
-        5. Number questions sequentially (Q1, Q2, Q3 - max 3 total)
+**CRITICAL - Number questions sequentially (Q1, Q2, Q3 - max 3 total)
-        6. Present all questions together before waiting for responses
+**CRITICAL - Present all questions together before waiting for responses
-        7. Wait for user to respond with their choices for all questions (e.g., "Q1: A, Q2: Custom - [details], Q3: B")
+**CRITICAL - Wait for user to respond with their choices for all questions (e.g., "Q1: A, Q2: Custom - [details], Q3: B")
-        8. Update the spec by replacing each [NEEDS CLARIFICATION] marker with the user's selected or provided answer
+**CRITICAL - Update the spec by replacing each [NEEDS CLARIFICATION] marker with the user's selected or provided answer
-        9. Re-run validation after all clarifications are resolved
+**CRITICAL - Re-run validation after all clarifications are resolved

    d. **Update Checklist**: After each validation iteration, update the checklist file with current pass/fail status

-7. Report completion with branch name, spec file path, checklist results, and readiness for the next phase (`/speckit.clarify` or `/speckit.plan`).
+5. Report completion with branch name, spec file path, checklist results, and readiness for the next phase (`/speckit.clarify` or `/speckit.plan`).

 **NOTE:** The script creates and checks out the new branch and initializes the spec file before writing.